ArrogantGao/Personal_Materials/job_talk/sog_ob.typ

 #timecounter(1)

-A fast and accurate solver for Q2D charged systems is developed based on the sum-of-Gaussian approximation of the Coulomb kernel and kernel splitting, which can be regarded as a 2-level DMK method @greengard2023dual.
+A fast and accurate solver for Q2D charged systems is developed based on the sum-of-Gaussian approximation of the Coulomb kernel and the kernel splitting technique.
+The method can be regarded as a 2-level DMK method @greengard2023dual.
 // The Coulomb kernel is splitted into three parts:
 // - near field terms: solved by real space truncation
 // - mid-range terms: solved by the Fourier spectral method with little zero padding and no upsampling